Margin of Safety | Safety Margin

 The margin of safety concept is especially useful when a significant proportion of sales are at risk of decline or elimination, as may be the case when a sales contract is coming to an end.
 By knowing the amount of the margin of safety, management can gain a better understanding of the risk of loss to which a business is subjected by changes in sales.
+A minimal margin of safety might trigger action to reduce expenses.
 The opposite situation may also arise, where the margin of safety is so large that a business is well-protected from sales variations.

 The margin of safety concept does not work well when sales are strongly seasonal, since some months will yield catastrophically low results.
 In such cases, annualize the information in order to integrate all seasonal fluctuations into the outcome.

 To calculate the margin of safety, subtract the current breakeven point from sales, and divide by sales.
 The formula is:

 Here are two alternative versions of the margin of safety:

 - Budget based.
 A company may want to project its margin of safety under a budget for a future period.
 If so, replace the current sales level in the formula with the budgeted sales level.